entropia/tip-toi-reveng/README.md

 Once you have installed `decode`, you can create your own `.gme` files.
 The process is as follows

- 1. Record the audio samples you want to include, as Ogg Vorbils files, mono, 22050Hz.
+ 1. Record the audio samples you want to include, as Ogg Vorbis files, mono, 22050Hz.
 I use

        arecord -r 22050 foo.wav
        oggenc foo.wav